Gallstones and Homeopathy

 - Lemon Juice - Drink freshly squeezed lemons each day on an empty stomach.
-It can help to remove the gallstones.
-The elimination of the gallstones gets easier when you drink lots of water.

 - Drink one teaspoon of apple cider vinegar.
 Gallstone pain is relieved by this very quickly.
 Mix it with apple juice if you can’t stand the taste.